Deepika-Sharma08/CVPR-2020-2021-Image-Segmentation-and-detection-challenge./README.md

 Resolutions

    1. Removed Planter skip from input data since the images for this class were too less for training.
    2. Filtered images which were poor resolution during pre-processing.
-Resulted number of images given for model training is 12,298 instead 12,901.
+Resulted number of images is 12,298 instead 12,901.
    3. For data preparation, I encoded each class with a unique prime number to ensure that each class is uniquely identified, even if classes overlap in image.

    For  ex, if classes were encoded as 1,2,3,4,5,6 then summing all the images to create one annotated image for training would have entry for overlapped 1 and 5 & actual 6.
    4. Few more tricks: If classes overlapped, the sum of all the classes would not be one among numbers used for encoding, which is set([1,3,5,11,23,53]).

    So, I removed overlapping classes since the number of images with overlapping classes turned out to be too less.

    Re-encoded the classes as 1,2,3,4,5 such that num_of_classes could be input as 6 in the model, else model would pick maximum numeric available in an image as num of classes.